 After remixing his African recipe with a dash of Latino flavour, we launched our first bottles of Black Mamba at Bushfire, Eswatini’s internationally acclaimed music and arts festival, in 2010.
 All 400 bottles sold out right away!
 Within months we went from employing one woman to stir a pot in our patio, to having our own workshop, and today, a fully- fledged factory, where we make our dangerously tasty products that we bring to Chilliheads and Ethical Foodies around the world.

-We believe passionately in making products that are good-for-you, good-for-the-earth, and good for the rural communities we work with, and to achieve this we source our fresh ingredients through Guba, a local permaculture NGO.
-Guba collaborates with 50 smallholder farmers who grow fresh organic herbs & chillies for our products through regenerative farming methods.
+We believe passionately in making products that are good-for-you, good-for-the-earth, and good for the rural communities we work with, and to achieve this we source our fresh ingredients from Guba, a local permaculture training organisation.
+Guba manages a growing network of over 50 smallholder farmers who grow fresh organic herbs and chillies for Black Mamba's products.
 The direct positive impact of this partnership reaches over 1,000 individuals in Eswatini!

 We get organically grown ingredients, the farmers get a sustainable income, and the local ecosystems get restored with the use of regenerative agriculture methods.
 That’s what we call a HOT deal!